 The next important step seems obvious: you'll need to decide on a name to register.
 Here are a few rules to keep in mind as you come up with a name in Colorado.

 There are a few approaches you can take once you have chosen a name that meets the guidelines listed above in order to determine if the name is available to register.
-You may first look up the trade name in a filing search using tools provided from the Colorado Secretary of State.
-Another, more reliable approach is to conduct a Colorado DBA name search.
-MyCorporation may complete a thorough fictitious name search on your behalf, and report back the findings to help you avoid unnecessary rejections.
+One basic approach is to do a Google search for other Colorado businesses with the same name.

 Now that you have determined the name is available for registration, and you've determined your business' classification, it's time to complete the trade name filing using the forms provided by the Colorado Secretary of State to file a Statement of Trade Name online.
 It is important that you file your DBA in the county of the principal place of business.
 Most Colorado counties require the following information in their applications: